gwagnerGH/delay/README.md

 # The welfare cost of delayed climate policy

-This repository contains the code, inputs, run outputs, and analysis notebooks for the paper ``The Welfare Cost of Delayed Climate Policy'' (Kent D. Daniel, Robert B. Litterman, and Gernot Wagner).
+This repository contains the code, inputs, run outputs, and analysis notebooks for the paper ``The Welfare Cost of Delayed Climate Policy'' (Kent D. Daniel, Robert B. Litterman, and Gernot Wagner): [gwagner.com/delay](https://gwagner.com/delay)

 ## Repository layout